deadducksoftware/en.steve.epx/README.md

 - Commands to toggle line and block comments on text selections.
 - Template Paste (see below).

-Extends the IDE functionality provided by the basic Eclipse Platform for C++ development with the GNU G++ compiler.
+Extends the IDE functionality provided by the basic Eclipse platform for C++ development with the GNU G++ compiler.

 ## Template Paste ##
 Template Paste allows a snippet of text containing placeholders (the template) to be pasted over text selections which are used to populate the placeholders in the final text.